 Investigators have not said whether they have connected Strouse to Katelyn’s case in any way, but Fairfield police and West Chester police have had meetings.

-You can learn more about this case by listening to the Cincinnati Crime Vault podcast and can also watch on the FOX19 streaming app.
+You can learn more about this case by listening to the Cincinnati Crime Vault podcast for free on most podcast platforms and can also watch it on the FOX19 streaming app.